By Sharon Aron Baron

 Court documents and statements revealed that, alongside his accomplices, Memon managed marketing call centers and telemedicine companies to secure doctors’ orders for DME for Medicare beneficiaries, regardless of medical necessity.

-These orders, procured through bribes to DME providers, resulted in over $11 million in losses to Medicare.
+These orders, procured through bribes to DME providers, resulted in over $11 million in Medicare losses.

 The saga of Memon’s legal woes includes a guilty plea on September 21, 2023, for separate charges of wire fraud, money laundering, and being a felon in possession of a firearm before the same judge.